commerce-operations-foundation/mcp-reference-server/docs/resources/faq.md

 ### Do I need to use a specific programming language?
 No, the standard is language-agnostic.
 While the reference implementation is in TypeScript/JavaScript, you can implement the standard in any language that supports JSON and your chosen transport mechanism (stdio, HTTP, WebSocket).

-### Can I add custom tools beyond the standard 15?
+### Can I add custom tools beyond the shipped set?
 Yes!
-The standard defines a core set of tools, but you can add custom tools specific to your business needs.
+The standard defines a core set of tools, but you can add custom operations specific to your business needs.
 Just prefix them appropriately (e.g., `x-yourcompany-tool`) to avoid conflicts with future standard tools.

 ### How do I handle authentication and authorization?
 Phase 1 focuses on local stdio transport without authentication.
 Future phases will support OAuth2, API keys, and JWT tokens.
 For now, implement your own authentication layer if needed for production use.